 Breeds

-We only raise Beveren and Belgian Hares here at Trickster Hare farms, but we were very involved raising a few other breeds when we had a bigger farm, and I include info on all the breeds we raised.
+We have been raising Beveren and Belgian Hares here at Trickster Hare farm since 2011.
+We were very involved raising a few other breeds in the past, and included info on all the breeds just for edification.
+For the first time in 8 years we picked up a third breed.

-We started with the Belgian Hare and the American.
+When we began again with rabbits (after being in 4H with rabbits as a youth), we started with the Belgian Hare and the American.
 These two heritage breeds opened the door to discovering the endangered rabbit breed list at the Livestock Conservancy.
 It appears our preference is for the look and type of rabbit that were popular many years ago.
-We added a few other heritage breeds – the Harlequin, Beveren (heard so much about its personality!) and the Blanc de Hotot, which is the most exotic of meat-type rabbits.
+We added a few other heritage breeds – the Harlequin, Beveren (heard so much about its personality!) and the Blanc de Hotot.

 For us, we want rabbits that produce well, have large litters, and grow fast.
-We first and foremost are putting food on our tables and feeding our cats a healthy raw food diet.
+We first and foremost are putting food on our tables and feeding our cats a healthy raw food diet per the doctor’s orders.
 We select for these traits.
 Show performance is a factor but if a rabbit is a slow grower or doesn’t produce large litters its not adding to the viability of the breed.
 This sets us apart from other show breeders whose main focus is winning on the table, at the sacrifice of viability in food production.
-Makes me sad there is such a strong division, as the show people are leading the way with breeds being preserved.
+It’s sad there is such a strong division, as the show people are leading the way with breeds being preserved.

-For fancy, which is purely fun, pets, and show, we raise the Belgian Hare.
-These rabbits are fairly useless as food but make lovely housepets, can be leash trained, and pretty much steal your heart and make you do anything and everything for them to be happy, all while hopping around your house getting into things.
+For fancy, which means pets and show, we raise the Belgian Hare.
+These rabbits make lovely housepets, can be leash trained, and pretty much steal your heart and make you do anything and everything for them to be happy, all while hopping around your house getting into things.
 They are really interactive, many are very bright, and they rival cats and dogs with their personalities.

 Below find a brief synopsis on each breed we raise or raised.